Join the team!

-We are currently hiring seasonal field staff for Spring, Summer, and Fall 2022 programs.
-Field instructors may work trips ranging from three days to two weeks.
+We are currently hiring seasonal instructor staff for Spring and Summer 2023 programs.
+APEX runs two types of programs: Front country day camps for kids ages 5-8 and 9-13.
+And backcountry expeditions ranging from three days to two weeks.
 These trips may include any of the following activities: backpacking, canoeing, rafting, biking (mountain and/or gravel), and caving.

 DEI Apprenticeship Program

 Appalachian Expeditions acknowledges that systematic oppression has made it difficult for people of color and other marginalized communities to access the outdoors.
 As a member of the outdoor industry, we want to create a more inclusive environment and make it easier for all people to get outside.
 We believe that the natural world is inherent in our identities and essential to who we are as humans, no matter where we come from or what we look like.
 For this reason, this apprenticeship program is open to people of color, people in the LGBTQIA+ community, and other marginalized groups.

 The Apprenticeship begins with the Training Trip May 8-14 and is followed by field work from June 26-August 26 (with days off and breaks in between programs).
 Housing will be provided prior from May 7th-August 31

 Throughout the course of this contract, the apprentice will serve three distinct roles, outlined below.

 The apprenticeship will begin with a seven-day Training Trip.
 On this trip we will backpack and/or canoe through the Cheat River watershed while teaching our foundational curriculum involving leadership, wilderness, and environmental ethics.
 This Training Trip runs May 8-14, 2023 and sets the stage for teaching these skills to our participants.
 Throughout this trip, the apprentice’s role will be to learn and practice the curriculum, systems, and ideologies that are the focus of APEX.